 I straightened my denim jacket and white summer dress.
 My hair was resting over my shoulders and my sandals tapped lightly at every step I took on the wooden floorboards of my room.
 I grabbed my small shoulder bag and checked that my phone, purse and car keys were tucked in safely.
 Then, I shut my bedroom door behind me and headed downstairs.

 Dad poked his head around the corner of the kitchen, ‘Be safe, young lady.
 Don’t get up to mischief.’
-He waggled his finger at me and tried speaking in a firm voice.
+He wiggled his finger at me, speaking in a firm voice.

 I walked out of the front door and down the porch steps.
-I had told Brianna that I would pick up G, and meet her at the club that the band was playing at.
+I had told Brianna that I would pick up G, and meet her at the club.

 G was waiting for me on her front porch.
-She was wearing a very colourful dress and it suited her.
+She was wearing a very colourful dress.
+It suited her.
 She ran down to me and slid into the passenger seat, grinning as usual.

 ‘Do you know how to get there?’
 I asked.
 Brianna had given me the directions, but I was still new to the city.

 ‘Um… Can I have a look at those directions?’
 I passed her my phone with the text.
 She read through.
 ‘Yeah, I do.’